mitya-tsarev/Complexes-and-more/README.md

-# Complexes-and-more
+# Complexes and more
-Mathematica files to work with simplicial complexes, algebraic shifting, d-collapsibility and more
+This repository contains Mathematica files to work with simplicial complexes, (colorful) algebraic shifting, d-collapsibility and more.

+So far there are just functions roughly organised into categories.